mueller-tobias/semantic-release-gitlab-image/README.md

 # semantic-release-gitlab-image

-Docker Image for use in Gitlab CI/CD
+Docker Image with semantic-release pre installed for use in Gitlab CI/CD